hyoin-an/erdosbootcamp/README.md

 * training (n = 4800, movies from 1902-04-17 to 2017-09-22); and
 * test (n = 747, movies 2017-09-22 to 2023-10-25) sets.

 We conducted model training and parameter-tuning exclusively on the training set.
 Utilizing the XGBoost model framework, we refined hyperparameters through 5-fold cross-validation.
+The key performance indicator for the model is the root mean squared error (RMSE).
 While our objective is to forecast revenue for future movies, we opted for regular cross-validation over time-series cross-validation.
-This decision was based on the observation that regular cross-validation yielded a lower Root Mean Square Error (RMSE) for the validation set compared to the latter.
+This decision was based on the observation that regular cross-validation yielded a lower RMSE for the validation set compared to the latter.
 As a benchmark, we chose a naive model estimating log revenue using log(budget + 1).
-The key performance indicator for the model is the root mean squared error (RMSE).

 ## Results
 Our model had better performance than the benchmark model, by having lower RMSE (1.3118) than the benchmark model (1.6552).